Coolcate Logo

 Images

 Parimutuel betting has been a popular form of gambling since the mid-1800s.
-But, only in recent years has the extent to what actually happens to racing animals been highlighted as a severe problem and undeniably inhumane act of entertainment.
-In this article, we look at the history behind Parimutuel sports, how it works, as well as the effects and consequences involved.
+In recent years, the extent to what actually happens to racing animals is a severe problem.
+It is often an undeniably inhumane act of entertainment.
+In this article, we look at the history behind parimutuel sports, how it works, as well as the effects and consequences involved.

 History

-The word “pari-mutuel” derives from the French term “mutual betting” and according to legend, 1867 was the period in history when the Parimutuel system was first thought up.
+The word “parimutuel” derives from the French term “mutual betting” and according to legend, 1867 was the period in history when the parimutuel system first appeared.
 Initially it was invented by a Catalan impresario called Joseph Oller.
-He was a Spanish entrepreneur who spent much of his life in Paris, (hence the name) and was also the person who opened the famous Moulin Rouge back in 1889.
+He was a Spanish entrepreneur who spent much of his life in Paris, (hence the name).
+He was also the person who opened the famous Moulin Rouge back in 1889.
 Oller was frustrated with seeing horse race tracks capitalize on bets to the extent that would be deemed as “immoral” in today’s world.
 And his ingenious idea for a fairer system soon unfolded into a reality.

-But the official pari-mutuel system worked with a vast amount of complicated calculations, which in turn drove the invention of a machine called the “totalizator” or “tote board” to some; a creation by Australian engineer, George Alfred Julius.
+But the official parimutuel system worked with a vast amount of complicated calculations.
+These in turn drove the invention of a machine called the “totalizator” or “tote board” to some.
+Australian engineer, George Alfred Julius invented the tote board.

-The very first model was installed at the Ellerslie Racecourse in Auckland, New Zealand in 1913.
-It wasn’t long before more of them became an integrated part of race courses across the globe.
-The tote board was brought into America in 1927, which prompted the opening of the suburban Arlington Racetrack in Arlington Park, Chicago, as well as in Sportsman’s Park in Cicero, Illinois, 1932.
+The very first model appeared at the Ellerslie Racecourse in Auckland, New Zealand in 1913.
+It wasn’t long before more of them became an integral part of race courses across the globe.
+The tote board appeared in America in 1927.
+And this prompted the opening of the suburban Arlington Racetrack in Arlington Park, Chicago, as well as in Sportsman’s Park in Cicero, Illinois, 1932.

-Pari-Mutuel sports has a very straight-forward betting system.
+Parimutuel sports has a very straight-forward betting system.
 It involves deciding on what animal you want to win, just as you would traditionally place a wager.
 The difference comes from the fact that the money which is distributed to players who have won, comes from an actual “pool” of money filled with all bets of a particular type.
-So you are never offered any kind of “fixed odds” when you have put any money down – instead, you are offered something called “probable odds” dependent on the betting pool at the time.
-These odds can often fluctuate as well… but more about that later!
+So you never receive any kind of “fixed odds” when you put any money down.
+Instead, you receive something called “probable odds” dependent on the betting pool at the time.
+These odds often fluctuate as well… but more about that later!

-So once players and gamblers have placed their wagers, these bets are all then designated to these “pools” specific to that kind of bet.
-Once the event or race has ended, the total of the wager pools are calculated and then divided between the bettors who selected the winning animal.
-Of course the house will always take a small cut, but whatever is left is distributed to each winner according to how much they wagered.
+So once players and gamblers place their wagers, these bets join these “pools” specific to that kind of bet.
+Once the event or race ends, the total of the wager pools are calculated and then divided between the bettors who selected the winning animal.
+Of course the house will always take a small cut.
+But whatever is left passes to each winner according to how much they wagered.

 Any2/Duet – Bet placed on 2 selections, with either finishing within the top 3.